 Judgment in Managerial Decision Making provides sound advice and real-world examples of decision-making scenarios.
 The authors discuss different strategies to increase your chances of success in decision-making, such as using simulation analysis and randomly testing outcomes.
 In addition, the authors guide individual biases that can lead to poor decisions.

-Munger is fascinated by behavioral decision research and the insights it provides into managers’ behavior.
-Bazerman and Moore examine the judgments behind negotiation and investment decisions in this textbook.
+Munger was fascinated by behavioral decision research and the insights it provides into managers’ behavior.
+In this textbook, Bazerman and Moore examine the judgments behind negotiation and investment decisions.

 The two authors show how cognitive biases shape decisions.
-Munger believes behavior decision research can help investors by showing how traders and managers make decisions.
+Munger believed behavior decision research can help investors by showing how traders and managers make decisions.

 10. Only the Paranoid Survive